Integrated Urgent Care Tenders: How to Win Out-of-Hours and Primary Care Contracts

 - Transparency: dashboards and joint audits → reduced commissioner oversight burden.

-Close with a sentence linking value to outcomes: “Our navigation model saves 7–11 ambulance conveyances per 1,000 calls while maintaining recontact below 3%.”
+“Our navigation model avoids 7–11 ambulance conveyances per 1,000 calls while maintaining recontact below 3% and stable incident rates.”

 🧰 Reusable Assets You Can Drop Into IUC Bids

-- Urgent Care Clinical Governance Strategy — escalation maps, RCA templates, audit calendar (see our Editable Strategies).
+- Urgent Care Clinical Governance Strategy — escalation maps, RCA templates, audit calendar, action-tracker workflow.

-- Streaming & Triage Method Statement — red-flag prompts, time-to-contact thresholds, paeds/frailty cues (see Editable Method Statements).
+- Streaming & Triage Method Statement — red-flag prompts, time-to-contact thresholds, paeds/frailty cues, safety-netting scripts.

-- Digital & IG Pack — DSPT statement, IG roles, NHSmail/screens, data-sharing agreements.
+- Digital & IG Pack — DSPT statement, IG roles, NHSmail usage, breach procedures, DPIA/data-sharing approach.

-- Workforce Matrix — hour-by-hour staffing, supervision cadence, competency sign-offs.
+- Workforce Matrix — hour-by-hour staffing, supervision cadence, competency sign-offs and re-observation rules.

-- Quality Dashboard — access, safety, experience, equity; with quarter-on-quarter commentary.
+- Quality Dashboard — access, safety, experience and equity with trend commentary and improvement actions.

 🧠 Common Pitfalls (and Swift Fixes)

-- ❌ Promising fast access without capacity maths. ✔ Include demand curves and hour-by-hour rota logic.
+- ❌ Promising fast access without capacity maths. ✔ Show demand curves and hour-by-hour rota logic.

-- ❌ Policy dump with no practice. ✔ Show one RCA example → learning → action closed.
+- ❌ Policy dump with no practice. ✔ Show one incident → RCA → learning → verified change.

 - ❌ Weak equity detail. ✔ Evidence interpreter use, accessible formats, and performance by IMD decile.

-- ❌ No handover rigour. ✔ Include SBAR handover template and safety-net script.
+- ❌ No handover rigour. ✔ Include SBAR template, warm transfer logic, and safety-net scripts.

 🧭 Key Takeaways